VictoriaSavannah-FS/portfolio3-Spotify-API/README.md

 ## Pre-requisites |

-### This section of your README file should list out all of the software requirements your project needs to run (E.g browser version, NodeJS version, etc)
+### Ensure you have the latest version of MonogoDB by updating Homebrew from your terminal and ensure you isntall adn run the needed dependencies.
+Reference the step by step **Getting Started** section.

 ## Getting Started

-### The Getting Started section of any README file normally contains all of the instructions for a developer to get a working version of your project up and running.
+### Follow along and install the following necessary dependencies to get a working version of this project up and running.

 ### Let's Get This Up & Running | Follow these Steps:

 1. Install Homebrew if you haven't done so already.
 Then, use Homebrew to install MonogoDB.